Florida lawmaker criticizes state’s contact tracing efforts

-Florida Representative Shevrin Jones hasn’t been shy about letting the public know he recently tested positive for COVID-19.
+Florida Rep. Shevrin Jones hasn’t been shy about letting the public know he recently tested positive for COVID-19.

 Now, the Broward County Democrat is also making known his disgust with the state’s contact tracing program following a call he received last Thursday from a tracer in Broward County seeking details about his own whereabouts.